broxus/octusbridge-relay/README.md

 - `get_eth_data_attempts` - number of attempts for previous field
 - `eth_poll_interval` - poll interval between fetching new blocks
 - `eth_poll_attempts`  - number of attempts to get logs in the block
+- `suspicious_blocks_offset` - offset in blocks for checking suspicious transactions
 - `bridge_address` - address of bridge contract in ethereum
 #### ton_settings